isc-projects/kea/doc/sphinx/arm/logging.rst

 ..
 Warning::

-    Omitting ``%m`` will omit the log message text from your output making it rather useless.
-You should consider ``%m`` mandatory.
+    Omitting ``%m`` omits the log message text from the output, making it rather useless. ``%m`` should be considered mandatory.

-Finally, note that spacing between components, the square brackets around the log source and PID, and the final carriage return '\n' are all literal text specified as part of the pattern.
+Finally, note that spacing between components, the square brackets around the log source and PID, and the final carriage return ``\n`` are all literal text specified as part of the pattern.

 ..
 Warning::

-    In order to ensure each log entry is a separate line, your patterns must end with an ``\n``.
+    To ensure that each log entry is a separate line, patterns must end with an ``\n``.
 There may be use cases where it is not desired so we do not enforce its inclusion.
-Be aware that if you omit it from your pattern that to common text tools or displays, the log entries will run together in one long, endless "line".
+If it is omitted from the pattern, the log entries will run together in one long "line".

-The default for pattern for syslog output is as follows:
+The default pattern for ``syslog`` output is:

 ::

     "%-5p [%c.%t] %m\n";

-You can see that it omits the date and time as well the process ID as this information is typically output by syslog.
-Note that Kea uses the pattern to construct the text it sends to syslog (or any other destination).
-It has no influence on the content syslog may add or formatting it may do.
+It omits the date and time as well as the process ID, as this information is typically output by ``syslog``.
+Note that Kea uses the pattern to construct the text it sends to ``syslog`` (or any other destination).
+It has no influence on the content ``syslog`` may add or formatting it may do.

-Consult your OS documentation for "syslog" behavior as there are multiple implementations.
+Consult your OS documentation for ``syslog`` behavior, as there are multiple implementations.

 Example Logger Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example we want to set the server logging to write to the
+In this example, we want to set the server logging to write to the
 console using standard output.

 ::